 Dr. Zemmel will make every effort to make your scars as inconspicuous as possible.
 The healing process takes 12 to 18 months to complete.
 During this time scars will soften and fade, but they often remain bumpy and red for months.
 They then gradually become less obvious, sometimes eventually fading to thin white lines.
 Fortunately, the scars can usually be placed so that you can wear even low-cut tops without showing.

-While the effects of gravity, pregnancy, and weight fluctuations will eventually restart the aging process, a mastopexy procedure will give you more youthful, firmer appearing breasts.
-The results usually last for years after surgery.
+The results from breast lift surgery can last for several years.
+While the effects of gravity, pregnancy, and weight fluctuations will eventually restart the aging process, the breast lift procedure can give you the more youthful and firmer breast appearance you desire.

 The average cost of breast lift surgery is around $4,600, which includes the surgeon’s fee and does not take into account fees like anesthesia or the surgical facility.
 Other factors that can influence your total cost include the geographic area, expertise of your plastic surgeon, and complexity of your procedure.